enkidevs/curriculum/zapier/introduction/zapier-task-history/what-is-the-task-history.md

 ---

-# What is the task history?
+# What Is the Task History?

 ---
 ## Content